2016 Cyber Grand Challenge

+In addition to the CGC, DARPA has also conducted prize competitions in other areas of technology.

 Background

 Races develop between criminals attempting to abuse vulnerabilities and analysts who assess, remediate, check, and deploy a patch before significant damage can be done.
 Experts adhere to a process that involves complicated reasoning followed by manual creation of each security signature and software patch, a technical process that requires months and dollars.
 This has resulted in various software insecurities favoring attackers.
 Devices such as smart televisions, wearable technologies, and high-end home appliances that are connected to the internet aren't always produced with security in mind and moreover utility systems, power grids, and traffic lights could be more susceptible to attacks, says the DARPA.